-URS vs legacy application: how new authority is filed in 2026
+URS vs legacy application: how new-authority filing reached its 2026 form

-URS (Unified Registration System) is the FMCSA online portal that consolidates USDOT registration, MC application, BOC-3 designation, and biennial MCS-150 updates into a single workflow.
-The legacy paper-based OP-1 application no longer exists for new applicants — URS replaced it in 2017.
-Carriers with a pre-2017 legacy MC continue operating under that authority; new applicants use URS exclusively.
+URS (Unified Registration System) is the FMCSA online portal that consolidates USDOT registration, MC application, BOC-3 designation, and biennial MCS-150 updates into a single workflow under 49 CFR Part 390 and the URS final rule (80 FR 63712).
+The legacy paper-based OP-1 application no longer exists for new applicants - URS replaced it in 2017.
+Carriers with a pre-2017 legacy MC continue operating under that authority indefinitely as long as they maintain biennial MCS-150 updates, BOC-3 currency, and active financial-responsibility filings (Form BMC-91/91X for cargo, BMC-32/34 for general liability where required).
+New applicants applied through the URS exclusively until May 14, 2026, when FMCSA's new Motus: USDOT Registration System (motus.dot.gov) took over as the registration front door; the online workflow auto-issues a USDOT and routes the MC application into FMCSA review.
+The $300 MC application fee still applies, paid electronically at registration submission.

 Side-by-side comparison